-The Advertising Group at Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) routinely handles truth-in-advertising and claim-substantiation disputes and counseling, primarily for nationally known businesses offering consumer products and services.
+The Advertising Litigation and Substantiation Group at Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) routinely handles truth-in-advertising and claim-substantiation disputes and counseling, primarily for nationally known businesses offering consumer products and services.
 We have considerable experience prosecuting and defending false/misleading advertising claims brought under Section 43(a) of the Lanham Act, as well as defending Federal Trade Commission and other regulatory investigations.
-The group, along with attorneys from other Skadden practices, also defends state-law consumer class actions relating to allegedly deceptive advertising and consumer marketing practices.
+The group, along with attorneys from other Skadden practices, also defends consumer class actions relating to allegedly deceptive advertising and consumer marketing practices.

 The firm also assists clients in working with the Broadcast Standards staffs of the major national television networks in obtaining network clearance for new advertising.
 In dealing with claim support issues, we often review copyright, trademark and right-of-privacy/publicity issues.

-Skadden was named to The National Law Journal’s 2013 “Intellectual Property Hot List” and ranked as a nationwide Tier 1 firm for Advertising Law by U.S. News — Best Lawyers “Best Law Firms” 2013.
+Skadden was named to The National Law Journal’s 2013 “Intellectual Property Hot List” and ranked as a nationwide Tier 1 firm for Advertising Law by U.S. News — Best Lawyers “Best Law Firms” 2014.

 Our recent significant advertising experience includes representing:

-- Fresh Del Monte Produce, Inc., the exclusive licensee of the DEL MONTE trademark in connection with the sale of fresh fruit, vegetables and produce, in an ongoing false advertising lawsuit in the Southern District of New York against Del Monte Corporation (DMC) alleging that the packaging and labeling of DMC’s preserved fruit products, as well as DMC’s national “Fruit Undressed” advertising campaign, mislead consumers to believe that DMC’s processed fruit products are fresh.
+- Fresh Del Monte Produce, Inc., the exclusive licensee of the DEL MONTE trademark in connection with the sale of fresh fruit, vegetables and produce, in a false advertising lawsuit in the U.S. District Court for the Southern District of New York against Del Monte Corporation challenging the packaging and labeling of preserved fruit products, as well as the defendant’s national “Fruit Undressed” advertising campaign.
+Fresh Del Monte prevailed in a two-week jury trial and recovered substantial damages.